Published on

 Here is exactly that, as a distributed trace -- a "Buy" click that hit an out-of-stock product:

-Logging flows through the same pipeline.
-The payoff is automatic correlation: a log written during a request carries that request's trace_id and span_id, and structured placeholders stay queryable:
+Logging flows through the same pipeline Part 1 set up, so you get the same automatic correlation here on the backend: a log written during a request carries that request's trace_id and span_id, and structured placeholders stay queryable:

 logger.LogInformation("Listed {ProductCount} products from {DatabaseProvider}", products.Count, provider);